-Read up on the pros and cons of the 7 safe crib alternatives for small spaces, along with some recommended items
+Read up 7 safe crib alternatives for small spaces, including their pros and cons, along with some recommended products.

-The good thing is there are other crib alternatives for small spaces that are still safe and can last longer than expected.
+There are many safe crib alternatives for small spaces that can even last longer than expected.

-Here are some of the best crib alternatives that might suit your family.
+Let’s dive in and start first with comparing the list of best crib alternatives that might suit your family.

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.